iamTinMan67/claim-manager/README.md

 2. Use the Collaboration Hub for team communication
 3. Start video calls for real-time discussion
 4. Manage tasks and calendar events together
+5. Only the Claim Owner (Broadcaster) can share/unshare and manage permissions; guests participate per granted permissions

-### Video Conferencing (Daily.co)
+### Video Conferencing (Daily.co or Google Meet)

 - Integrated into the Collaboration Hub under the “Video Conference” tab
+- Two provider options:
+  - **Google Meet (Recommended, no API required)**: The Claim Owner (Broadcaster) can paste an existing Google Meet URL (created at `https://meet.google.com`).
+Collaborators see a prominent “Join Google Meet” button.
+No Google Calendar API is needed for this workflow.
+  - **Daily.co (Built‑in video)**: If no Meet link is shared, the app falls back to the built‑in Daily.co video room.
-- Rooms are auto‑named per claim: `claim-{claim-id}`
+- Daily.co rooms are auto‑named per claim: `claim-{claim-id}` and can be joined directly from the app
-- Share the room link to invite collaborators
-- Free tier note: While the system supports multiple participants, Daily.co’s free plan effectively allows reliable 1‑to‑1 calls for up to 2 hours per day total usage.
+- Free tier note (Daily.co): while multiple participants are supported by the app, the Daily.co free plan effectively allows reliable 1‑to‑1 calls for up to 2 hours per day total usage.
 For multi‑party or longer sessions, consider upgrading your Daily.co plan.

+### Collaborative Documents (ONLYOFFICE / Collabora / External)

+- Integrated into the Collaboration Hub (owner tools in the Video tab)
+- Claim Owner (Broadcaster) can paste an external document URL for collaborative editing
+  - Recommended: **ONLYOFFICE Docs (Community Edition)** or **Collabora Online (CODE)**
+  - You host the document server (Docker) and generate shareable edit links
+  - Paste the link into the app; collaborators get an “Open Document” message/button
+- Benefits
+  - Real-time co-editing for .docx/.odt with familiar Office-like UI
+  - No proprietary vendor lock-in; open-source options available
+- Notes
+  - Community editions are free but require your own server resources
+  - For quick trials, you can paste any public document link; for secure editing, configure JWT/permissions on your doc server and share time-limited links

 ## 🔒 Security Features